Gambino crime family: Castellano regime

 When Castellano became boss, he negotiated a division of responsibilities between himself and Dellacroce.
 Castellano took control of the so-called "white collar crimes" that included stock embezzlement and other big money rackets.
 Dellacroce retained control of the traditional Cosa Nostra activities.
 To maintain control over the Dellacroce faction, Castellano relied on the crew run by Anthony "Nino" Gaggi and Roy DeMeo.
-The DeMeo crew allegedly committed from 74 to 200 murders during the late 1970s and mid-1980s.
+The DeMeo crew allegedly committed between 74 and 200 murders during the late 1970s and early 1980s.

 As Castellano became more powerful in the Gambino family, he started to make large amounts of money from construction concrete.
 Castellano's son Philip was the president of Scara-Mix Concrete Corporation, which exercised a near monopoly on Staten Island on construction concrete.
-Castellano also handled the Gambino interests in the "Concrete Club," a club of contractors selected by The Commission to handle contracts between $2 million and $15 million.
+Castellano also handled the Gambino interests in the "Concrete Club", a club of contractors selected by The Commission to handle contracts between $2 million and $15 million.
 In return, the contractors gave a two percent kickback of the contract value to The Commission.
 Castellano also supervised Gambino control of Teamsters Union Local Chapter 282, which provided workers to pour concrete at all major building projects in New York and Long Island.